-According to a recent Centers for Disease Control and Prevention report detailing "Healthy Eating Index" scores among Americans 60 and older, only 17 percent eat a diet good enough to be called, well, "good."
-A whopping 68 percent had a diet that "needed improvement" and for 14 percent their diet was outright "poor."
-Less than a third of seniors met the guidelines for eating from the five recommended food groups.
+According to a Centers for Disease Control and Prevention report detailing "Healthy Eating Index" scores among Americans 60 years and older, only 17% eat a diet good enough to be called, well, "good."
+A whopping 68% had a diet that "needed improvement" and for 14% their diet was outright "poor."
+Less than third of seniors met the guidelines for eating from the five recommended food groups.

-If you know the less obvious underlying causes of malnutrition, you'll be in a better position to spot them and intervene:
+If you are aware of the less obvious underlying causes of malnutrition, you'll be in a better position to spot them and intervene:

 People can be malnourished without being emaciated.
 Do some on-the-ground investigating to find out if your parent is at risk and, if so, take steps to reverse the situation.

-If you are still concerned about whether your parent is eating right, especially if the overall amount doesn't seem to be much, consider consulting with a registered dietitian who can outline the best food choices and let you know what combinations of servings from the various food groups will add up to a diet that is even better than just "good."
+If you are still concerned about whether your parent is eating right, especially if the overall amount doesn't seem to be much, consider consulting with a registered dietitian.
+They may recommend adding vitamins and supplements to your parent's diet and can outline the best food choices, letting you know what combinations of servings from the various food groups will add up to a diet that is even better than just "good."